The Complete Guide to Surfing in Tonga(c) Pexels

 Many surf breaks that aren’t as good in winter are on in summer!
 Swells come from the North Pacific and Hawaii often combined with southeast trade winds for more wavey goodness.
 However, wind directions and swells are less predictable, as summer is also the cyclone season.

 For more information on the best surf seasons, take a look at The Best Time to Surf in Tonga.
+We also go over when the peak tourist season is, should you want to avoid the crowds, in The Best Time to Visit Tonga.

 The Complete Guide to Surfing in Tonga© Pexels